marioszocs/spring-boot-hotel-reservation-api/README.md

 - Verb: `POST`
 - Description: Creates a hotel reservation with an existing hotel.
 - Validation (Throws an `InvalidRequestException` when):
-    - The hotel inventory object ID does not exist (The foreign key does not exist)
+    - The hotel object ID does not exist (The foreign key does not exist)
     - Check in and check out dates are not in YYYY-MM-DD format
     - Check in and check out dates do not exist
     - Check in date comes after check out date